Abilities Define Us

-Our Textiles Production Center creates apparel and other fabric-based goods for medical, government and retail marketplaces.
+Our Textiles Production Center creates apparel and other fabric-based goods for medical, government, and retail marketplaces.
 We have staff capable of product development, taking concepts from idea to design to prototype and, eventually, production.

-Oswego Industries provides supports to over 500 individuals and families annually, with a primary focus on individuals with intellectual and/or developmental disabilities.
+Oswego Industries provides support to over 500 individuals and families annually, with a primary focus on individuals with intellectual and/or developmental disabilities.
 Our services also accommodate individuals with physical disabilities and behavioral health needs.